bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 is convenient for a developer to debug locally as multiple files, but from a production server it can be bundled into a single file.

+The AMD format uses `define`, which is passed an array of dependencies and callback function which receives the dependencies and returns the module

 ---

 # Browserify